 David Thompson’s Explorations for the NWC

 The NWC was interested in finding a way over the Rocky Mountains to carry trade west.
 Distance was their biggest problem, for the further they had to haul goods and furs, the less money they made.
-So they sent Thompson to find a way through the mountains.
+After sending Thompson briefly to trade furs at Fort George, they gave him the job he’d been waiting for: to find a way through the mountains.

 David was looking for a big river, one that would flow from the Rockies to the ocean and carry canoes loaded with trade goods and furs.
-While he was briefly transferred to other posts to trade for furs, he spent years at Rocky Mountain House and Kootenay House, trying to push the trade west and find that river.
+While he was briefly transferred to other posts to trade, he spent years at Rocky Mountain House and Kootenay House, trying to push the trade west and find that river.

 Finally, at the same time that John Jacob Astor established a post at the mouth of the Columbia, Thompson traveled from the headwaters of the Columbia to the ocean.
 It was 1812 and he had completed his huge task.